ivanoviliyan/TreasurePotions-Beasts/README.md

 If you lose the game, but you collect 25 coins it will ask you to continue the game.
 If this scenario repeat 5 times the coins to revive will change by 10 more.

-If you lose the game, but you not collect 25 coins it will appear a "New game button", which restart the game after 3 seconds.
+If you lose the game, but you not collect 25 coins it will appear a "New game" button, which restart the game after 3 seconds.